Collective Security Treaty Organization: Potential membership

+Structure

+The current secretary general is former Kazakh Prime Minister Imangali Tasmagambetov, who took office on 1 January 2023.

 Policy agenda

 Information technology and cyber security

 The member states adopted measures to counter cyber security threats and information technology crimes in a Foreign Ministers Council meeting in Minsk, Belarus.
 Foreign Minister Abdrakhmanov put forward a proposal to establishing a Cyber Shield system.

 Military personnel

 The following list is sourced from the 2020 edition of "The Military Balance" published annually by the International Institute for Strategic Studies.